TomekLesniak/docs.pl-pl/docs/visual-basic/programming-guide/language-features/operators-and-expressions/comparison-operators.md

  W poprzednim przykładzie `If a IsNot b` jest równoważne `If Not a Is b` .

 ### <a name="comparing-object-type"></a>Porównywanie typu obiektu

- Można sprawdzić, czy obiekt jest określonego typu z `TypeOf` wyrażeniem.... `Is` Składnia jest następująca:
+ Można sprawdzić, czy obiekt jest określonego typu z `TypeOf` wyrażeniem.... `Is` Składnia wygląda następująco:

  `TypeOf <objectexpression> Is <typename>`